 Hello, welcome to my blog, Tin and Thyme.
 I’m Choclette, an award winning vegetarian and vegan whole food blogger, baker and recipe developer.
 I’m here to help you create simple, delicious, nutritious food that’s full of flavour.

-I am an award winning vegetarian food blogger, writer and recipe developer based in my home county of Cornwall.
-My blog showcases home cooked food with a twist.
-I admit to having a sweet tooth and I’m particularly keen on chocolate and baking.
+I admit to having a sweet tooth and I’m particularly keen on baking and chocolate.
 That said, I like to think there is a nourishing element in all of my cooking.
-I cook with local, foraged and home grown ingredients where possible and I love a well stocked larder.
-I also get excited about experimenting with novel ingredients and unusual combinations.
+I cook with local, seasonal and foraged ingredients where possible and I love a faff-free recipe.
+I also get excited about experimenting with new ingredients and unusual combinations.

 So why Tin and Thyme?

 Tin is in my blood.
 I grew up in the old and neglected tin and copper mining area on the edge of Bodmin Moor.
 The house I was raised in was an old Kiddlywink, where the miners would stop off for a bit of a brew before heading home from the mines.
 And I don’t mean tea.
 My mother still lives there.

 Wild thyme grows in many parts of Cornwall, but especially around the various engine houses scattered around my bit of moor.

 Do you like flavoursome home cooked food you can get onto the table with the minimum of time and fuss?
 My aim when cooking is to make delicious and nutritious food.
 But with a caveat.
 I try to do it in the simplest and least fussy way possible.
 Drizzles of raspberry coulis on a massive white plate is just not my style, nor is mountains of washing up.

 Quick recipes is one of my largest categories.
 They’re all recipes that can be made in thirty minutes or less.